AxLabs/neo-workshop/README.md

 ```
 $ docker-compose up -d
-Creating network "neo-privatenet-openwallet-docker_default" with the default driver
+Creating neo-cli-privatenet-1 ... done
+Creating postgres             ... done
+Creating neo-scan             ... done
+Creating neo-faucet           ... done
-Creating neo-privatenet-openwallet-docker_neo-privnet_1 ... done
+Creating neo-python2          ... done
-Creating neo-privatenet-openwallet-docker_postgresql_1  ... done
+Creating neo-python1          ... done
-Creating neo-privatenet-openwallet-docker_neo-scan-openwallet_1 ... done
+Creating neo-local_autoheal   ... done
 ```

-The name of the docker container running all the nodes is `neo-privatenet-openwallet-docker_neo-privnet_1`.
+The name of the docker container running the consensus nodes is `neo-cli-privatenet-1`.

 ### Context

-For demonstration and test purposes, we should spawn two NEO CLI (Command Line Interface) in the same docker container.
+For demonstration and test purposes, we should spawn two NEO CLI (Command Line Interface) in `neo-python1` and `neo-python2` docker containers, respectively.
 Each NEO node CLI will be pointing to the same NEO privatenet network -- that was previously created in the `docker-compose` command.

 It's advisable that you start the NEO Node CLIs in two different terminals.